vendor/stripe/stripe-php/lib/StripeObject.php line 10

 429. }

-430. return \is_object($value) && \method_exists($value'toArray') ? $value->toArray() : $value;
+430. return \is_object($value) && \method_exists($value, 'toArray') ? $value->toArray() : $value;

 431. };

-432. return \array_reduce(\array_keys($this->_values), function ($acc$k) use ($maybeToArray) {
+432. return \array_reduce(\array_keys($this->_values), function ($acc, $k) use ($maybeToArray) {

-433. if ('_' === \substr((string) $k01)) {
+433. if ('_' === \substr((string) $k, 0, 1)) {

 434. return $acc;